ejh243/BrainFANS/sequencing/ATACSeq/README.md

   - environment.yml : file with packages and their version to be installed by conda.
   - packagesPip.txt : list of packages and their version to be installed by pip in the conda environment.
 - Requires a samples.txt file in the META_DATA (0_metadata) folder with the names of the samples that will be used to run the pipeline.
+- Requires a sampleSheet.csv file in the META_DATA (0_metadata) folder with information about the samples.
+More information below.
 - Samples need to be in the RAWDATADIR folder in the project folder (1_raw)
 - An alphabetically ordered array of cell types to which samples belong to needs to be specified in the *config.txt* file as `CELLTYPES` in order to perform peak calling by cell group (STEP 7).
 This also required in the *config.r* file.
 - A Reference folder is needed with the following resources: